 In addition to gaining the ability to participate in bilingual classes in a natural way, our students also acquire solid and hands-on computer skills.
 Laptops are readily available and teachers make use of an online learning platform to ensure a smooth transition from school work to independent study.

-- two choices for university entrance qualifications: bilingual Swiss Matura and/or IBDP
+- the choice for university entrance qualification: bilingual Swiss Matura (centralised examination)

 - choose from two specialised subjects: “economics and law” or “philosophy, psychology, pedagogics”